 Day 04: “Godforsaken Hole Called…” by Shane Yach.

 On a shallow level, “Gorforsaken Hole Called…” could be described as a game, where you have to escape a labyrinth as a marble.
 Nevertheless I found myself asking what this maze could actually represent.
 Certain details and the overall atmosphere, primarily summoned by the audiovisual representation – especially the brazen sounds whenever you scrape by the narrow pipes -, brought me to one conclusion: The human mind.
-Why?
-Play it to find out.

 Day 05: “Artists of a Dead World” by Autumn Rain.